Testing

 function and test implementation in it tokernel/src/integration_main.rs

 with the used feature name as an annotation.
-It may also be possible to re-use an existing xmain function, in that case make not of the feature name used to include it. - Add a runner function to
+It may also be possible to re-use an existing xmain function, in that case make not of the feature name used to include it. - Add a runner function to one of the files in

 that builds the kernel with the cargo feature runs it and checks the output.